jsmolka/blog/content/eggvance/progress-4.md

 }
 ```

 The fixed version of the renderer applies the `transform` function to the current pixel, which returns the coordinates inside the bitmap.
-Those are then used to determine the pixels color.
+Those are then used to determine the pixel's color.
 The matrix used in the Yeti demo scales the bitmap by two and thus fills the entire screen.
 The black pixels on the right are caused by the game and not by the emulator.

 ### Color masking
 The GBA uses the BGR555 format to encode colors and stores them in 16-bit units.
 Most colors are stored in the palette RAM which is a dedicated area in memory with a size of 0x400 bytes.
 It consists of two halves which are used to store background and sprite colors.
 The first color in each half can be used to draw transparent pixels.
 An obvious use case for this are sprites, which aren't always perfect squares.
 If a pixel has been marked as transparent, the next pixel in the drawing order will be displayed.